jdevfullstack/generative-ai-review/README.md

 So, yes, this is one limitation of GenAI.

 ## Responsible Use

 ### Inconvenient Responsible Use
-When I'm too engrossed in asking and knowing the answer from GitHub Copilot and then all of sudden, it will be blurred, tagged as "Responsible Use of AI".
-It's very inconvenient, right ?
+When I'm too engrossed in asking questions and seeking answers from GitHub Copilot, it can suddenly blur or tag my inquiries as "Responsible Use of AI" in certain situations.
+This can be quite inconvenient, right ?

 ### Answers Are Not Transparent
-You can't get answers from sensitive or inappropriate topics.
-It will even answer that way if you ask it.
+You can't get answers on sensitive or inappropriate topics.
+Even when you ask about such topics, it will respond in a way that reflects this limitation.

 ![alt text](image-2.png)